Last updated: May 4, 2019

 Let’s look at an example of how Taxonomy SEO works.
-Organic superfood company Nutiva (a Tribal Core client) has a dedicated recipe website called The Nutiva Kitchen.
+Organic superfood company Nutiva (a former client) had a dedicated recipe website called The Nutiva Kitchen.
 We deployed tools to facilitate optimization of the Recipe taxonomy.
 One of the ways in which Recipes are organized are by ingredient.
 So when searching for “organic cinnamon recipes,” the following result comes up #1 for the search.

 Now let’s take a look at that page to see how it differs from a standard archive page containing a collection of Posts (or in this case, Recipes).

 First, the blue box contains what is standard on an archive page – a collection of all Posts assigned to this taxonomy (be it an Ingredient, Category or Tag or any other organizational structure).
 Just collecting these on a page, which WordPress does very well, is inadequate for making this page competitive in Google search results.

 Next is the green box and green arrow.
 The green arrow points to an Introductory Title.
 This is a field that changes the default taxonomy configuration.
 The default title might have been something like “Search Results for Ingredient: Cinnamon.”
 Our ability to change this to “Cinnamon Recipes” provides better context for the content on the page and creates a better user experience.

 The green box frames the Introductory Content, which is a field that can be populated by HTML.
 In this case, the field is populated by some useful cinnamon-related information and a credited, royalty-free image.
 It is by populating this box you turn an archival taxonomy page into an informational page that includes a collection of related Posts (or Recipes).

 The red arrow points to the Meta Title, where, combined with a Meta Description, this page can be optimized like any other Page or Post on the site.